Be A Public Land Grazing Activist

 Land Health Evaluation (LHE) – If you’re concerned about a BLM allotment, request a copy of its LHE.
 These mandatory evaluations are completed to assess whether or not the allotment is meeting the Arizona BLM’s Standards for Rangeland Health and Guidelines for Grazing Administration.
 The agency is required to implement a new livestock management plan if they aren’t being met.
 Many Arizona BLM allotments, however, still haven’t been subjected to an LHE.
 Some LHEs for Arizona BLM allotments are available from this site’s Document Library.

-EA – The allotment’s environmental assessment (EA), among other things, provides information about the important natural resources found on the allotment, and describes their current conditions – if any monitoring was done.
+Environmental Assessment (EA) – The allotment’s EA, among other things, provides information about the important natural resources found on the allotment, and describes their current conditions – if any monitoring was done.
 An EA is always completed for an AMP and LHE.
 Several EAs for Arizona allotments are available from this site’s Document Library.
+(Note: If the situation is big or complicated, a full blown environmental impact statement (EIS) might be completed instead of an EA.)

 Annual Operating Instructions (AOI) – If it’s a Forest Service allotment, request the last several years of AOI.
 These documents, which are issued at the beginning of each year, describe the specific livestock management measures the permittee is required to follow for that grazing year, including the actual number of livestock authorized to graze the allotment, which is often different than the permitted number.
 AOIs are supposed to comply with an allotment’s AMP – if there is one.
 Hundreds of AOIs for Arizona Forest Service allotments are available from this site’s Document Library.